Nicholas I of Russia: Treatment of Jews

-In 1851 the Jewish population numbered at 2.4 million with 212,000 of them living in Russian controlled Poland territory.
-This made them one of the largest inorodtsy minorities in the Russian Empire.
+In 1851 the Jewish population numbered at 2.4 million, including 212,000 in Russian-controlled Poland.
+This made them one of the largest inorodtsy (non-Slavic) minorities in the Russian Empire.

-On 26 August 1827 the edict of military conscription ("Ustav rekrutskoi povinnosti") was introduced, which required Jewish boys to serve in the Russian military for 25 years from the age of 18.
-Before that many of them were forcibly conscripted into Cantonist schools since the age of 12, while being a Cantonist did not count into the time of military service.
-They were sent far away from their families to serve in the military so they would have difficulties practising Judaism and thus be Russified.
-The poorer village Jews, Jews without families and unmarried Jews were especially targeted for military service.
+On 26 August 1827 the edict of military conscription (Ustav rekrutskoi povinnosti) was introduced, which required Jewish boys to serve in the Russian military for 25 years from the age of 18.
+Before that many of them were forcibly conscripted into Cantonist schools from the age of 12, while being a Cantonist did not count into the time of military service.
+They were sent far away from their families to serve in the military so that they would have difficulty practising Judaism and become Russified, and sometimes compelled to convert to Christianity.
+The poorer village Jews, those without families, and unmarried Jews were especially targeted for military service.
 Between 1827 and 1854 it is estimated that there were 70,000 Jews conscripted.
-Some of the Jews who were forcibly conscripted into the Russian military were, in the absence of connection to their families or community, compelled to convert to Christianity.

 Under Nicholas I, the Jewish agricultural colonisation of Ukraine continued with the transfer of Siberian Jews to Ukraine.
-In Ukraine, Jews were given land, but had to pay for it, which left very little to support their families.
+In Ukraine, Jews were offered the opportunity to buy land, which left very little to support their families.
 On the other hand, these Jews were exempt from forced military conscription.

 Under Nicholas I there were attempts to reform the education of Jews with the object of Russification.
-Study of the Talmud was disapproved of as it was seen as a text that encouraged Jewish segregation from Russian society.
+Study of the Talmud was disfavored.
 Nicholas I further toughened censorship of Jewish books in Yiddish and Hebrew by allowing these to be printed only in Zhitomir and Vilna.